 - (a) Includes securities that were segregated to satisfy SEC and CFTC rules regarding the protection of assets of customers.
-Refer to Note 15 for further information. - (b) Represents securities-for-securities lending transactions when the Company is acting as the lender. - (c) Includes total U.S. GSE obligations of \$36.5 billion, which were predominantly mortgage-related.
+Refer to Note 15 for further information. - (b) Represents securities-for-securities lending transactions when the Company is acting as the lender. - (c) Includes total U.S. GSE obligations of \$27.5 billion, which were predominantly mortgage-related.
 U.S. GSEs are quasi-governmental, privately held entities established by Congress to improve the flow of credit to specific sectors of the economy and provide certain essential services to the public.
 U.S. GSEs include Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac"), but do not include Government National Mortgage Association ("Ginnie Mae"), which is directly owned by the U.S. Department of Housing and Urban Development.
-U.S. GSE obligations are not explicitly guaranteed as to the timely payment of principal and interest by the full faith and credit of the U.S. government. - (d) Represents residential first-lien mortgages. - (e) Balances reflect the reduction of financial instruments owned (long positions) by the amount of identical financial instruments sold, not yet purchased (short positions). - (f) Equity derivative receivables and payables in level 3 primarily relate to positions with affiliates. - (g) As permitted under U.S. GAAP, the Company has elected to net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
+U.S. GSE obligations are not explicitly guaranteed as to the timely payment of principal and interest by the full faith and credit of the U.S. government. - (d) Certain investments that are measured at fair value using the net asset value per share (or its equivalent) as a practical expedient are not required to be classified in the fair value hierarchy.
+At December 31, 2021 the fair value of these investments, which predominantly includes certain hedge funds was \$51 million. - (e) Balances reflect the reduction of financial instruments owned (long positions) by the amount of identical financial instruments sold, not yet purchased (short positions). - (f) Equity derivative receivables and payables in level 3 primarily relate to positions with affiliates. - (g) As permitted under U.S. GAAP, the Company has elected to net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
 For purposes of the table above, the Company does not reduce derivative receivables and derivative payables balances for this netting adjustment, either within or across the levels of the fair value hierarchy, as such netting is not relevant to a presentation based on the transparency of inputs to the valuation of an asset or liability.
 The level 3 balances would be reduced if netting were applied, including the netting benefit associated with cash collateral.
-Refer to Note 6 for further information. - (h) The Federal Reserve established the Money Market Mutual Fund Liquidity Facility ("MMLF") on March 18, 2020, authorized through at least March 31, 2021, to enhance the liquidity and functioning of money markets.
-Under the MMLF, the Federal Reserve Bank of Boston ("FRBB") makes nonrecourse advances, which are reflected in short-term borrowings on the Company's Consolidated Statement of Financial Condition, to participating financial institutions to purchase certain types of assets from eligible money market mutual fund clients.
-These assets, which are reflected in other assets on the Company's Consolidated Statement of Financial Condition, are pledged to the FRBB as collateral.
-Refer to Note 10 for further information.
+Refer to Note 6 for further information.